twuillemin/modes/README.md

 # Usage
 ## Library
-A full example using the library is given in the file _message_processor.go_ which goes from a single "line" of data received to outputting the detailed content.
+A full example using the library is given in the file _main.go_ which goes from a single "line" of data received to outputting the detailed content.

 A simple workflow can be: